-Paintball gained notoriety sometime around the late 1980's as a legitimate sport.
+Paintball gained notoriety sometime around the late 1980’s as a legitimate sport.
 It has changed a lot since then and no piece of equipment has changed more than the paintball.
 The creator of the paintball was Charles Nelson, a well-known inventor in his time.
 Paintballs were not used for sport during this period.
 Forestry engineers used them to smear trees and ranchers used them to keep track of cattle.
 Once better inventions became available, the paintball was forgotten until around 1989.
 This is the year the sport of paintball began to gain a bit of traction.
-Let us dig deeper to answer the question: What are paintballs made of?
+The rest of this guide will teach you what paintballs are made of.

 With these ingredients, the liquid looks and feels like paint without being toxic.
 These are not the exact substances used to create a paintball.
 The others are secret and only the manufacturers know the recipe.
 Now that we have the liquid aspect covered, let’s talk about the part that shapes the ball.